veracruz-project/veracruz-examples/i-poc/README.md

        ]
     }
    ```

+   This policy defines two identities.
+The first one only has write access to the directory /s3_app_input/.
+The other Has access to execute programs on the diretory "/program" and read/write access to /user_input/,/output/,stdout and stderr.

-   The following json-schema describes the schema allowed.
+   The following json-schema describes the schema allowed when an user policy is provided.
+CCFaaS only accepts user policies that pass this schema.

    ```json
     json_file_rights_schema = {